maniaplanet/documentation/08.maniascript/02.create-a-basic-shootmania-game-mode/docs.md

     }

-If a player presses the backspace button (the default one to respawn), we remove one point from his score.
+If a player presses the backspace button (the default one to respawn), we remove one point from their score.

         // ---------------------------------- //
         // Others